ductaingn/RoboVLMs/README.md

 </p>

 ## Updates
+- [13/2/26] 🔥 We updated a comprehensive [manuscript](https://arxiv.org/abs/2412.14058) that includes many recent progress and RoboVLMs has been accepted by Nature Machine Intelligence!
 - [12/11/24] 🔥 Multi-modal foundation models [blast](https://github.com/BradyFU/Awesome-Multimodal-Large-Language-Models/tree/Evaluation), but how will they help robots?
 We have released RoboVLMs to help the community on this!
 RoboVLMs is a flexible codebase that allows integrating most of VLMs within 30 lines of codes.
 We also release the strongest VLA model (driven by KosMos VLM backbone).
 See our technical report at [here](https://robovlms.github.io).

 ## Contents